Refresh

 Opening a Bank Account: Initiating a corporate bank account setup in Armenia can take a few days or even a few weeks, dependent on the thoroughness of background checks conducted.
 The option of remote account opening through a power of attorney is also feasible, however, the chances of approval may not be high.
 The application process necessitates presenting company registration documents, alongside passport copies of directors, shareholders, and ultimate beneficial owners (UBO).
 Additional documents like proof of address, income source, etc. may also be requested.

 Bank Secrecy and Regulations: Armenia upholds strict bank secrecy laws.
 Unauthorized disclosure of bank information constitutes a criminal offense, leading to potential imprisonment and financial penalties.
-Ordinarily, court orders are essential for banks to divulge account-related details.
 Anti-money laundering (AML) guidelines mandate banks to report suspicious activities to the Central Bank.
 Armenia doesn't partake in AEOI/CRS but has a FATCA agreement with the U.S.

 Safety: Safety is a priority, with all banks subject to licensing and oversight by the Central Bank.
 Deposit insurance from the Deposit Guarantee Fund of Armenia covers bank deposits and account balances up to AMD 16 million in local currency (approximately $41,700) and AMD 7 million in foreign currency (approximately $18,200).
 Remarkably, this insurance system has never been triggered due to a lack of bank runs in recent history.